LGBTQ culture in Cardiff: Groups and venues

 Cardiff has a vibrant gay scene, with all the main venues being within walking distance of each other.
-The Golden Cross, Mary's, Pulse, Eagle, and The Queer Emporium (containing Paned o Gê bookshop) are the backbone of the community.
+The Golden Cross, Mary's, Pulse, Eclipse, and The Queer Emporium (containing Paned o Gê bookshop) are the backbone of the community.

 The Queer Emporium also hosts the annual Queer Fringe Festival in Cardiff, their first festival in 2022.
 The Iris Prize is also an annual LGBTQ+ short film and prize awarding festival.
 LezDiff (the Cardiff International Lesbian and Arts Festival) was founded by filmmaker Rachel Dax in 2022.

 There are a few book groups such as Lez Read, a LGBTQIA+ Book Club at Cardiff Central Library and the Gay Men's Book Club.

 Cardiff has multiple LGBTQ+ choirs including the South Wales Gay Men's Chorus, Cardiff Trans Singers and Songbirds.
+The city is also home to many LGBTQ+ inclusive sports clubs, notably the Cardiff Lions, a member of the International Gay Rugby league, and the Cardiff Dragons, which competes in the Gay Football Supporters Network's league.

 There are also a number of social and mutual support groups in the city.
 Glitter Cymru are a Cardiff based but Wales wide community group for ethnic minority LGBTQ+ people.
 Trans Aid Cymru are a transgender, intersex, and nonbinary mutual aid group founded in Cardiff in 2020.

 St Fagans, the Museum of Cardiff and Glamorgan Archives collect artefacts relating to Cardiff LGBTQ+ life.

+Theatres across Cardiff have put on a number of productions that champion LGBTQ+ dramaturgs, performers, and stories.
+Notably, the Wales Millennium Centre opened its 140-seat Cabaret space in 2023, dedicated to drag, comedy, and burlesque.
+The venue was also known for its three-year run of critically acclaimed and sold-out adult pantomime productions in the festive seasons: XXXmas Carol (2021), The Lion, The B!tch and the Wardrobe (2022), and The First Xxxmas: A Very Naughty-tivity (2023).
+These productions, starring performers who are LGBTQ+ and of global majority heritage, have been praised for not only their camp humour and production quality but also "serious and heartfelt" moments and political messages embedded in the performance, such as the danger of tyrant politicians and the plights of refugees.